April 13-15, 2015

 information on your proposal to make the changes or notify Michael Fish.

 What do I do once I receive my acceptance letter?

-- Make needed changes.
-All changes or corrections must be made on the session confirmation sheet, which is included in the acceptance package.
+- All changes or corrections must be made in the Speaker’s

 - Email Michael Fish at firstname.lastname@example.org.